ConCopilot/concopilot-examples/concopilot_examples/interactor/chatwithtool/.config/instruction_without_plugin_prompt.md

 ## Asset Meta (AssetMeta)

-An Asset Meta is a JSON object that describes the structure and data types of an asset.
+A Flattened Asset Meta is a JSON object that provides information about the structure and data types of an asset.
-It has the same structure as an Asset, but all complex data types are replaced with their Python `__class__` string.
+It represents the asset in a flattened format, where all complex data types are replaced with their corresponding Python type string (`str(type(obj))`).

 For example, if an asset stores an image and has the following structure: